Happy Birthday (2016 American film)

-Happy Birthday is a 2016 American horror-thriller film written and directed by Casey Tebo.
+Happy Birthday is a 2016 American dark comedy horror-thriller film written and directed by Casey Tebo.
 The film stars Matt Bush and Riley Litman as two friends that travel to Mexico and end up getting kidnapped.
 Happy Birthday also stars Steven Tyler of Aerosmith as a shaman.

 Plot

 Brady and Tommy have decided to travel to Mexico in search of drinks and debauchery to celebrate Brady's birthday and to help him get over his girlfriend's infidelity.
 Their vacation takes a dark turn after they pick up two American women, Katie and Lucia, who trick the two men and kidnap them as part of a scheme by the local drug lords to gain ransom money from their parents.